First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors: QROCODILE anatomy

 For our DM science run, the optical path was blocked by decoupling the source and sealing the holder to minimize the number of photons reaching the detector.
 The device was biased with a current of \qty{12.2}{\micro\ampere} and exposed for 415.15 hours at a temperature of \qty{100}{\milli\kelvin}.
 We recorded 15 individual nonperiodic pulses during the science run, corresponding to a count rate of \qty{e-5}{\per\second}.
 It is not trivial to determine the origin of these events.
 The pulse shape is independent of the amount of energy absorbed in the device.
 Despite the blocked optical paths, the silicon substrate prescreening for radiopurity, and the use of low-radioactivity material for the packaging, pulses from sources other than DM may be observed.
 Cosmic rays and the radioactivity of the surroundings, which are difficult to shield above ground, are potential sources.
-Further details on the observed counts, along with our mitigation strategies, are given in the Supplementary Material (SM)\@.
+For future runs, we plan to add muon detectors above and below the cryostat, and we also aim for a full Monte Carlo simulation of the muon-induced event rate.
 In this work, we simply use the total count rate to place novel constraints on the DM parameter space.
+While we do not claim that the observed counts constitute a DM signal, neither do we assume that the observed counts can be accounted for by backgrounds.
+Our constraints are sufficiently conservative to allow for the possibility that all counts originate from DM.
+Further details on the observed counts and background mitigation strategies are given in the Supplementary Material (SM)~\cite{supplemental-material}, which additionally refers to \refscite{Hochberg:2021yud, Lasenby:2021wsc, Hochberg:2021ymx, SiliconMaterials:3inch, Baudis:2011am, Araujo:2022kip, XENON:2024wpa, Garcia:2022jdt, XENON:2021mrg}.